Public Engagement Committee

 Co-Deputy Director, Public Engagement

 Rhian is a Senior Lecturer in the Science faculty at Victoria University of Wellington.
 Before coming to New Zealand, she was based at the British Antarctic Survey in the UK for several years, working initially as an Antarctic atmospheric chemist (which included spending 18 months ‘overwintering’ on a remote Antarctic base) and later as education, communication and outreach coordinator for the International Polar Year 2007-2008.
-Rhian has expertise in catalysing conversations between scientists and different publics and currently leads the Engagement programme of the Deep South National Science Challenge.
-More about Rhian here.
+Rhian has expertise in catalysing conversations between scientists and different publics and currently leads the Deep South National Science Challenge engagement programme.
+More about Rhian.

 Member, Te Pūnaha Matatini Public Engagement Committee

 Kate Hannah has a Master of Arts (2004) from Waikato University in 19th Century American Literary Culture.
 Her principal research area is the historiography of the history of science, with a focus on the cultures and subcultures of science, gender in science history, and narrative and complexity.
-She holds dual roles at Te Pūnaha Matatini, a New Zealand Centre of Research Excellence for complex systems and networks – executive manager and associate investigator; she is a research fellow in the Department of Physics at the University of Auckland, course convener of Science Scholars 101, and a Te Pūnaha Matatini-funded PhD candidate in the Science and Society Group at Victoria University Wellington, investigating novel hybrid methodologies for the historiography of science.
+Kate holds more than one role at Te Pūnaha Matatini, a New Zealand Centre of Research Excellence for complex systems and networks – executive manager, associate investigator and deputy director (equity and diversity).
+She is a research fellow in the Department of Physics at the University of Auckland, course convener of Science Scholars 101, and a Te Pūnaha Matatini-funded PhD candidate in the Science and Society Group at Victoria University Wellington, investigating novel hybrid methodologies for the historiography of science.
 Basically, she’s a historian in a Physics department.
-More about Kate here.
+More about Kate.

 Research Operations Coordinator, Te Pūnaha Matatini